Breaking the Cycle : Understanding the Flow of Generational Trauma - Part 1

 Survival Guilt: Feeling unworthy of happiness because of the suffering of your ancestors.

-Emotional Numbing: trouble accessing or expressing feelings.
+Emotional Numbing: Trouble accessing or expressing feelings in a meaningful way.

 Continuing the Journey